gauravcodepro/gauravcodepro/README.md

 - Not attached to any specific programming language and select according to the work specifics and needs.
 - Believe in not wasting time at any aspect and take dedicated approaches towards the work.
 - Fact: Dont waste your time if i havent or never talked or even talked once in years, i dont even remember.
+- Effectively work with those, who talk to me as i am working on the solutions not other way around.

 **Bioinformatics**
 - Plant, bacterial and fungal genomes, transcriptomes, organelle, metagenomics and phylogenomics.